physimals/quantiphyse-docs/asl_calib.rst

 - *Widgets -> ASL Calibration*

-The ASL Calibration widget is required to turn the perfusion images from ASL model fitting into physical units.
+The ASL Calibration widget is required to turn the perfusion images from ASL model fitting into physical units (ml/100g/min).

 Basic data specification
 ------------------------